colby-reynolds/mtg-card-info-app/product-brief.md

 2. A searchable Magic card database
 3. A dedicated page for each card
 4. A way to browse and select individual printings
-5. General card information and official rules text
+5. Universal card information and official rules text
 6. Printing-specific information
 7. An all-printings discussion feed
 8. A selected-printing discussion feed